-AHS1300 Students will undertake a system-by-system anatomical study Nervous, Sensory, of the human body and basic principles of physiology.
-This Endocrine, Urinary, and course will cover the structure; functions; and Reproductive Systems conditions/diseases of the nervous, sensory, endocrine, 40.0 Total Clock Hours urinary, and reproductive systems.
-In addition, the medical 4.0 Quarter Credit Hours terminology applicable to these body systems will be Prerequisite: AHS1100 addressed, with emphasis on word construction, proper usage, and acceptable medical abbreviations.
+Students will undertake a system-by-system anatomical study of the human body and basic principles of physiology.
+This course will cover the structure; functions; and conditions/diseases of the respiratory, cardiovascular, blood, lymphatic, and immune systems.
+In addition, the medical terminology applicable to these body systems will be